 The recommended schedule of immunizations has been researched and documented to be the most effective and safe way to protect children.
 The vaccines are carefully timed to provide protection when children are most vulnerable, and when the vaccines will produce the strongest response from the child's immune system.

 The American Academy of Pediatrics, and its 67,000 members, urges parents to make the decision to immunize.
 Pediatricians strongly recommend timely vaccinations because of what we know to be true:

 Vaccines are simply the best way to protect our children from these viruses and bacteria that can cause real and devastating harm.
 Just as you would never leave home without buckling your child into a car seat, vaccines will protect your child from infectious diseases that are impossible to anticipate.
 We all have enough worries in our lives.
 Let's give ourselves the peace of mind that we have done everything we can to protect our children from these preventable diseases.

 About Dr. Hassink:

-Sandra G. Hassink, MD, FAAP, is the immediate past president of the American Academy of Pediatrics.
+Sandra G. Hassink, MD, FAAP, is a past president of the American Academy of Pediatrics.
 Dr. Hassink is recognized internationally as an expert in child obesity prevention.
-In addition to numerous articles for pediatricians and parents, she has authored two books: “Pediatric Obesity: Prevention, Intervention, and Treatment Strategies for Primary Care,” and “A Clinical Guide to Pediatric Weight Management.”
+In addition to numerous articles for pediatricians and parents, she is the author of “Pediatric Obesity: Prevention, Intervention, and Treatment Strategies for Primary Care,” and “Achieving a Healthy Weight for Your Child.”
 Follow Dr. Hassink on Twitter